Dog of Two Head: Reception

 AllMusic largely praised the album's unusual stylistics in their retrospective review, commenting that Status Quo "were going to find their characteristic sound in their posterior effort, Piledriver, but never again were they going to sound as innovative and inventive as they sound here."

 Track listing

 All songs written by Francis Rossi and Bob Young, except where noted.
+"Gerdundula" was written by the duo under the pseudonyms Manston and James.